Genital stage: Prognoses

 The degree to which an individual has reached the genital level was seen by Freudians as inversely correlated with susceptibility to neurosis; conversely, fixation on earlier psychosexual levels will hamper the development of normal sexual relationships.

-It is important to note that although oral, anal, and genital are all distinct stages they can occur simultaneously and indefinitely.
+Although oral, anal, and genital are all distinct stages they can occur simultaneously and indefinitely.

 Freud argued that an individual could become stuck in any of these stages if overindulgence or underindulgence occurs.
 If the adult did not successfully complete a stage, fixation may occur later in life.

 Criticism

 While the normal genital character was theoretically recognised as an ideal construct, in practice the concept of the genital level could be fetishized into an addictive goal or commodity, not an experiential reality.

 Jacques Lacan wrote of "this absurd hymn to the harmony of the genital" in vulgar Freudianism.